 Falls can cause very serious and long-term injuries to a nursing home resident.
 New Mexico has a two-year statute of limitations for personal injury claims.
 Timely filing of a claim is essential to preserving a victim’s rights and recovering damages for any injuries.

 Pursuing a Fall in Nursing Home Lawsuit in Albuquerque

 If your loved one is a resident at a nursing home and suffered a fall at the facility, he or she may be able to seek compensation for their fall-related injuries.
 By filing a personal injury claim, he or she may be able to recover for their medical bills, rehabilitative care, and pain and suffering.
 Falls can also be fatal to the elderly.
 If your relative died as a result of a nursing home fall, you may be able to file a wrongful death suit on their behalf.

 Fighting Against Nursing Home Falls and Negligence in Albuquerque

-The Albuquerque nursing home abuse attorneys at Parnall Law Firm are committed to helping you hold negligent nursing homes and their staff accountable for your injuries.
+The Albuquerque nursing home abuse attorneys at Parnall Law are committed to helping you hold negligent nursing homes and their staff accountable for your injuries.
 Our lawyers are seasoned trial attorneys who have handled a number of nursing home negligence and other personal injury cases since 1997.
 We offer comprehensive legal counseling in personal injury matters, and are dedicated to exceptional client service.
 Call us at 505-514-0230 or complete our online form to schedule a free initial consultation today.